innolitics/rdm/rdm/init_files/documents/quality_manual/SOPs/capa.md

 revision: 1
 title: CAPA SOP
 ---

-# Purpose

-This SOP shall describe the process for creating, executing, and concluding a corrective action / preventative action (CAPA).

 # Approvals

 All approvers shall add a signed commit with their name and roles appended to the table in this section.